 The laws are on our side, and we’re not afraid to use them.

-As of November 2018, our organization has so far launched eight separate Freedom of Information lawsuits, both state and federal.
-Three of these have been successfully settled, with the release of millions of records to the public, and two of those also awarded us our attorneys fees.
-Five of our lawsuits are still in progress.
+As of October 2024, our organization has so far launched more than fifteen separate Freedom of Information lawsuits, both state and federal, and have won the majority of our cases, with several more still ongoing.
 And we’re about to launch many more cases, against all kinds of government agencies: from municipal archives, to city and county clerks’ offices, to city and state departments of health, and all the way up to major federal agencies.
 Anyone who wrongfully withholds archival material is fair game.

 We want our records back.
 And we get them!